 - Bay Circuit Alliance

 TerraCorps is part of the national AmeriCorps program that engages more than 75,000 Americans in service at nonprofit organizations across the country each year.
-Through TerraCorps, which seeks to accelerate the pace of land protection across Massachusetts, AmeriCorps members are paid a stipend to serve at a regional conservation organization.
+Through TerraCorps, which seeks to accelerate the pace of land protection across Massachusetts, AmeriCorps members are provided a stipend to serve at a regional conservation organization.

 Formed in 2009 and coordinated by SVT, the Metrowest Conservation Alliance (formerly the West Suburban Conservation Council) is a regional consortium of local land trusts, conservation commissions, agencies, individual landowners, and students working together on land conservation and stewardship.
 The WSCC works on land management and land protection to achieve regional conservation success.
 The Council promotes sustainable forestry and agriculture, biodiversity protection, and local economies.
 The Council recognizes the need to integrate people with the environment through education, extension and outreach in order to achieve its conservation goals.
 For more, go to Metrowest Conservation Alliance: Mission & Priorities.